Summit County Short-Term Rental Rules

 The BoCC's initial aim in 2021 was to leave short-term rentals mainly unlimited in the Resort Zone.
 And, as explained in greater detail in the Resort Zone section below, that is generally how circumstances currently remain.

-The BoCC and County staff thereafter spent much of 2022 discussing how to potentially implement further short-term rental restrictions in the Residential Zone.
-For much of 2022, the BoCC imposed a moratorium on the issuance of any new STR licenses in the Residential Zone.
+The BoCC and County staff thereafter spent much of 2022 discussing how to implement further short-term rental restrictions in the Residential Zone.
+For much of 2022, the BoCC imposed a moratorium on the issuance of any new Summit County short-term rental licenses in the Residential Zone.
 On January 24, 2023, the County released a Staff Presentation on Summit County Short-Term Rental Regulations.
 In February 2023, the County released a lengthy document, outlining its proposal for new short-term rental license caps and limits on short-term rental bookings in the Neighborhood Overlay Zone.
 On February 15, 2023, the County acted to finalize and adopt these Summit County short-term rental license rule changes in the form of Ordinance 20-C.

 Resort Zone for Summit County STR Licenses